 Surgical Mission Pictures and Stories

 This little boy came to us in 2002 and we repaired his cleft lip.
 Now you can’t even see the scar.
 Now he returns for his cleft palate repair.
 Hopefully he won’t have to return again.
+We saw this little child for the first time in 2003.
+We repaired her bilateral cleft lip and urged the mother to bring her back next year for the palate repair.

 This little girl has a primary cleft lip.
 The palate is whole.
 One trip to see us will make her like a normal child.
 By the way, these children don’t like warm water for their baths.
 They are used to harsh conditions and few baths in cold water.